Last modified: Dec. 4, 2024, 12:08 p.m.

 Native

-Wingspan: 10–14 mm.
+Wingspan 10–14 mm.
 In the very similar species Prochoreutis sehestediana, the white spots are less clear and also arranged a little differently.
-This species has also a light brown subterminal fascia that is missing or not so obvious as in P. myllerana.
+This species also has a light brown subterminal fascia that is missing or not so obvious as in P. myllerana.

 The larvae are first mining, later living in a loose spinning in a shoot or between two leaves.
 It is not known how the winter is passed, but most probably in the adult stage, because the usual food plant is often flooded during winter and would not produce sufficient growth in early spring to support larvae.